Newly revealed interactions added to redistricting lobbying complaint

 The amendment to the complaint, filed Monday, argues that all of Kelly and Philps' interactions should be documented in lobbying disclosure requirements.

-Mark Grueskin, the Democratic attorney who filed the complaint and the amendment to it, also is a registered redistricting lobbyist for a 501c4 nonprofit organization called Fair Lines Colorado that also doesn't disclose its donors.
+Mark Grueskin, the Democratic attorney who filed the amendment to it, also is a registered redistricting lobbyist for a 501c4 nonprofit organization called Fair Lines Colorado that doesn't disclose its donors.

-Curtis Hubbard, a spokesman for the same group Grueskin works for, said his organization and Colorado Neighborhood Coalition are disclosing their interactions with commissioners in completely different ways, and that Colorado Neighborhood Coalition has failed to follow the Secretary of State's rules.
+Curtis Hubbard, a spokesman for the same group Grueskin works for, said his organization and Colorado Neighborhood Coalition are disclosing their interactions with commissioners in different ways, and that Colorado Neighborhood Coalition failed to follow rules.

 "Fair Lines lobbying disclosures cover conversations, testimony, and written comment surrounding redistricting criteria," Hubbard said.
-"We have filed dozens of timely disclosure reports as the rules require.
-Records obtained only after turning to Colorado's sunshine laws, on the other hand, show the clandestine lobbying on behalf of Republicans has continued unabated even after they were caught willfully ignoring the transparency provisions of Amendments Y and Z."

 Frank McNulty, the registered agent for Colorado Neighborhood Coalition, said he maintains that he and Brophy are not engaged in lobbying and that Philps' disclosures are sufficient.